Recycling and Pollution Prevention

 · DRMO (12755 Davis Highway) will accept government equipment that is operating or near operational condition.

-· Thrift shop (724 bldg Quartermaster Drive) and Bargain Shop (20th and Sharp) both accept personal sellable items.
+· Thrift shop (724 bldg Quartermaster Drive) and Bargain Shop (20th and Sharp) both accept personal sellable items (hazardous material not accepted).

 · used oil